Bernard Hill: 1990–2009: Blockbuster and franchise roles

+2010–2024: Later work and final roles

 Hill was the voice of The Judge in the American stop motion animated comedy horror film ParaNorman in 2012.
 He played Samuel Cotton, who ran a sweet factory with his son in the 2014 three-part BBC drama series about Manchester From There to Here.

 Hill appeared as Thomas Howard, 3rd Duke of Norfolk, in the 2015 six-part BBC adaptation of Hilary Mantel's novels, Wolf Hall.
 Later in 2015, he starred as John Claridge in the British gangster movie North v South.

-Personal life and death
+Personal life

-Hill had a daughter from a relationship with Sue Allen, and a son from a relationship with Annabel Turner.
+Hill had a daughter from a relationship with Sue Allen and a son from a relationship with Annabel Turner.

 Hill was a longtime supporter of Manchester United.
 In 2019, he received an honorary degree from the University of East Anglia.

 Hill, who was living in Reydon, Suffolk, died on 5 May 2024, aged 79.
-Tributes were paid to him by his Lord of the Rings trilogy co-stars, Boys from the Blackstuff writer Alan Bleasdale and musician Barbara Dickson.
+Tributes were paid to him by his Lord of the Rings trilogy co-stars, Boys from the Blackstuff writer Alan Bleasdale, and musician Barbara Dickson.